“Where language meets the earth, there is the holy, there is the sacred.”

 Fort Nisqually Living History Museum, Tacoma, WA

-- Designing yearly agricultural calendar, including garden and crop rotations and care for heritage fruit orchard.
+- Designed yearly agricultural calendar, including garden and crop rotations and care for heritage fruit orchard.

-- Interpreting 19th century agricultural practices, researching and leading educational programs and trainings on heritage farming skills for museum staff and public.
+- Interpreted 19th century agricultural practices, researching and leading educational programs and trainings on heritage farming skills for museum staff and public.

-- Training Fort Nisqually Garden Guild to save seeds and maintain kitchen garden
+- Trained Fort Nisqually Garden Guild to save seeds and maintain kitchen garden

-- Leading group educational tours and facilitating Fort Nisqually’s escape room games.
+- Lead group educational tours and facilitating Fort Nisqually’s escape room games.

 - FN liaison to the ALHFAM Indigenous Interpretation and Issues PIG

-- Cultivating fields, aiding in woodworking and construction of a period smokehouse, sowing, threshing, and winnowing grain, planting, harvesting, and preserving heirloom crops and seeds.
+- Cultivated fields, aided in woodworking and construction of a period smokehouse, sowed, threshed, and winnowed grain, planted, harvested, and preserved heirloom crops and seeds.

 Narratives of Place, Tacoma, WA

-- Steward—writing whitepapers, website copy, and newsletters about regenerative agriculture
+- Steward—writing whitepapers, grants, website copy, and newsletters about regenerative agriculture

 - Western Ag Life Magazine—contributing quarterly articles about southwestern agriculture